Prehistoric cave and rock paintings 🢔 Petroglyphs and rock art 🢔 Archaeological wonders 🢔 Categories of wonders

 The name of the cave is Yucatec Mayan: “lol” is “flower” and “tun” – “stone”.
 Most likely the name comes from the floral motives used in several cave petroglyphs and bas-reliefs.

-Loltun Cave has formed in Miocene limestone of Puuc Hills and is one of the largest show-caves in Yucatan.
+Loltun Cave has formed in the Miocene limestone of Puuc Hills and is one of the largest show-caves in Yucatan.
 It has two main entrances at each end and the length of the cave in between is around 2 kilometers.
 The entrance is named Nahcab, but the exit: Loltún.
 The cave is rather deep – visitors have to descend for more than 40 meters, it has several large cave rooms and is rich with cave formations: stalactites and stalagmites.
-As in every show cave, locals and tourism industry have given names to many of these formations and cave rooms.
+As in every show cave, locals and the tourism industry have given names to many of these formations and cave rooms.

 A special feature is “musical columns” – stalactites and stalagmites that can be “played” like a giant marimba.
 Visitors pay the entrance fee and are accompanied by local guides of diverse communication skills and attitudes.
 This is a fairly remote rural area, not reached by mass tourism.